Conditional

 Specialized

 Specialized functions have similar conceptual mappings across SQL engines, but differences arise in indexing, null handling, and how arrays are processed.
 These differences are especially important when translating positional logic from Alteryx.- Indexing: Alteryx uses zero-based indices.
-BigQuery arrays are 0-based (using OFFSET), but Databricks SQL arrays are 1-based.
+BigQuery and Snowflake arrays are 0-based, while Databricks SQL arrays are 1-based.

 String

-- Case sensitivity: Both engines are case-sensitive by default.
+- Case sensitivity: All three engines are case-sensitive by default unless you normalize with functions such as

 - Databricks: Java regex